Streamaxia/Android-Open-SDK/README.md

 For more information about the Streamaxia Open SDK set up please check [Streamaxia iOS Open SDK Setup Guide](files/OpenSDK_Android.pdf)

 ## Terms
-By using this software, you agree the terms specified in the Licensing Agreement represented by the [License Agreement](LICENSE.md)
+By using this software, you agree the terms specified in the Licensing Agreement represented by the [License Agreement](https://www.streamaxia.com/licensing-agreement/)

- **NOTE:** Depending on your license type, each device that has this software running could be limited to a specific amount of streaming hours.

-For example, in this demo app, all the users that use the app will be able to broadcast for 1 hour/month.

-Once the limit is reached, the library will return an AXWarning with code 2001 and will just stop the live streaming feature, without crashing the app.

-The counter is reset every month on the 1st.

 ## Help and Support